Plumsail/actions/source/flow/how-tos/sharepoint/how-to-declare-sharepoint-document-as-a-record.rst

 .. image:: ../../../_static/img/flow/how-tos/sharepoint/in-place-records-management.png

-Then if you go to the site settings again you'll se option "Record Declaration Settings",
+Then if you go to the site settings again you'll see option "Record Declaration Settings",

 These are the default settings.
 You can change it if it's needed